-Syphilis is easily cured using antibiotics, if treated appropriately during the early stages.
+Syphilis is easily cured using antibiotics if treated appropriately during its early stages.
 During the early stages of syphilis infection, a single dose of penicillin is effective to treat and cure syphilis.
 In later stages, a higher dosage is necessary.
-The physical and neurological harm, such as heart or nervous system damage, typical of the third stage of syphilis cannot be reversed.
+The physical and neurological harm, such as heart or nervous system damage typical of the third stage of syphilis, cannot be reversed.
 If the person seeking treatment is allergic to penicillin, azithromycin or doxycycline can be prescribed instead.
 For a year after treatment, a regular schedule of follow-up tests is required.

 - Syphilis progresses in stages: Primary, Secondary, Latent, and Tertiary.

 - Primary stage sores/ulcers and Secondary stage rashes can go away even without treatment, but the infection remains.

 - The latent stage comes between the Secondary and Tertiary stages and results in a symptom-less period of up to 20 years.

 - The tertiary stage happens between 10 and 30 years after being infected and leads to death.